ethereum-optimism/optimism/packages/atst/docs/sdk.md

 yarn add @eth-optimism/atst @wagmi/core ethers@5.7.0
 ```

-**Note** as ethers v6 is not yet stable we only support ethers v5 at this time
+**Note:** As ethers v6 is not yet stable we only support ethers v5 at this time

 ## Basic usage

-Note: all functions are fully tested.
+All functions are fully tested.
 The tests are a great example to see usage examples.

-### Basic Setup
+### Basic setup

-ATST uses `@wagmi/core` under the hood.
-See their documentation for more information.
+atst uses `@wagmi/core` under the hood.
+[See their documentation for more information](https://wagmi.sh/core/getting-started).

 ```typescript
 import { connect, createClient } from '@wagmi/core'